Economic Sanctions and Embargoes

 Yale may pay a stipend or salary to bring a Cuban national to Yale to teach or engage in other scholarly activity.
 The regulations also allow Yale to engage in financial transactions necessary and ordinarily incident to publishing and marketing of manuscripts, books, journals and newspapers.
 For example, Yale can commission manuscripts and pay royalties to Cuban nationals.
 Yale can also pay Cuban nationals to create, disseminate, alter, or enhance informational materials such as films and artworks.

-D. Financial Transactions Possible with U.S. Government Authorization
+Section 4: Financial Transactions Possible with U.S. Government Authorization

 Financial transactions with Cuban entities or Cuban nationals other than those described above may not be permissible or may require a specific license.
 Individuals interested in engaging in such transactions must first contact the Office of General Counsel by emailing firstname.lastname@example.org to discuss the transaction and determine any compliance limits or requirements.